-CRS Report 97-1027 F, Nunn-Lugar Cooperative Threat Reduction Programs: Issues for Congress, by Amy F. Woolf.
+CRS Report R43143, The Evolution of Cooperative Threat Reduction: Issues for Congress, by Mary Beth D. Nikitin and Amy F. Woolf

-Department of Energy Nonproliferation Cooperation Programs.
+Department of Energy Nonproliferation Cooperation Programs

 The Department of Energy has contributed to U.S. threat reduction and nonproliferation assistance to the former Soviet states from the start, when CTR included a small amount of funding for materials control and protection.
 Since then, the United States and Russia have been cooperating, through several programs, to secure and eliminate many of the materials that could help terrorists or rogue nations acquire their own nuclear capabilities.

-Highly Enriched Uranium.
+Highly Enriched Uranium

 Highly enriched uranium from dismantled weapons is relatively easy to dispose of, since it can be diluted to low-enriched uranium which is directly usable in current operating power reactors.
 In February 1993 the United States and Russia agreed that highly enriched uranium from weapons would be diluted to a low enrichment level suitable for use in commercial nuclear power reactors.
 The United States has agreed to purchase 500 metric tons of HEU from Russia's dismantled nuclear warheads, and deliveries have started to the U.S. Enrichment Corporation, which supplies uranium fuel for domestic and foreign reactors.
 By September 2005 about 250 metric tons of HEU had been recycled, at a purchase price of about \$4 billion, according to USEC.
 The 500-ton total is expected to be completed by 2013.

-Plutonium Disposition.
+Plutonium Disposition

 In the Plutonium Management and Disposition Agreement, signed in September 2000, each side agreed to dispose of 34 metric tons of weapons-grade plutonium, and to do so at roughly the same time.
-The parties could use two methods for disposing of the plutonium - they could either convert it to mixed oxide fuel (MOX) for nuclear power reactors or immobilize it and dispose of it in a way that would preclude its use in nuclear weapons.
+The parties could use two methods for disposing of the plutonium-they could either convert it to mixed oxide fuel (MOX) for nuclear power reactors or immobilize it and dispose of it in a way that would preclude its use in nuclear weapons.
 Russia has expressed little interest in the permanent disposal of plutonium, noting that the material could have great value for its civilian power program.
 The United States initially intended to pursue both options.
 However, after reviewing U.S. nonproliferation policies in 2001, the Bush Administration concluded that this approach would be too costly.
 Instead, it outlined a plan for the United States to convert almost all its surplus plutonium to MOX fuel.

 In late July 2003, the Bush Administration announced that the plutonium disposition program would not pursue additional contracts in 2004 because the United States and Russia were unable to agree on the liability provisions for a new implementing agreement for the program.
 The two nations reportedly reached an a liability agreement in 2005, although it has not yet been signed by Russia's President Putin.
-The Bush Administration requested \$34.7 million for FY2007 for this project, but it may not receive any of this funding.
-Both the House and the Senate Armed Services Committees have expressed wide-ranging and deep concerns about this program.
-Russia has not yet signed the liability agreement, and it may require approval by the Russian parliament, which could lead to further delays in resuming the program.
-In addition, Russia has indicated that it may not pursue the MOX program to eliminate its plutonium, option, instead for the construction of fast breeder reactors that could burn plutonium directly for energy production.
+Russia has indicated that it may not pursue the MOX program to eliminate its plutonium, opting, instead for the construction of fast breeder reactors that could burn plutonium directly for energy production.
 The United States is not likely to fund this effort, as many in the United States argue that breeder reactors, which produce more plutonium than they consume, would undermine nonproliferation objectives.
-In late November 2007, the United States and Russia reached an agreement outlining how they would proceed with this program.
-However, the Bush Administration had not requested any additional funds for this effort in FY2008, and Congress did not provide funds in the month after the agreement was reached.
+Moreover, the cost of the U.S. MOX facility has escalated in recent years, and DOE has considered cancelling the program.